About

 The Editor:

-Ramazan Kılınç is Distinguished Professor of Political Science and Director of Islamic Studies Program at the University of Nebraska at Omaha.
+Ramazan Kılınç is a Distinguished Professor of Political Science and Goldstein Family Community Chair in Human Rights at the University of Nebraska at Omaha.
 For more information, visit https://ramazankilinc.com/.